m-nicholasnu33/ai-case-study/README.md

 ## Throughput Product Offerings, Meeting the Needs of Business

-The positioning in the Market for ThroughPut, Inc's solutions is specifically built to leverage the top trends and needs (as shown above), providing state of the art tools to meet the needs of a huge market of customers, including:
+The positioning in the Market for ThroughPut, Inc's solutions is specifically built to leverage the top trends and needs (as shown above), providing state of the art tools to meet the needs of a huge market of customers, across many industries including:
 * Manufacturing
 * Automotive
 * Retail & Supermarket